cocos/cocos-docs/en/release-notes/upgrade-guide-v3.0.md

 #### Asset Preview Panel

-Select the resource in the __Asset__ panel to display resource thumbnails in the __Asset Preview__ panel.
+Select the resource in the __Assets__ panel to display resource thumbnails in the __Asset Preview__ panel.
 If the folder where the resource is located is selected, the thumbnails of all resources under the folder can be displayed for easy viewing.

 ![image](assets-preview.png)